IMIO/imio.updates/README.rst

   * start, end="YYYYMMDD-hhmm"
   * ...

+* -wnd, --warning-no-dump : do not write disk message file.
+The existing one is used.

 * -c, --custom : run a custom script with arguments.

   * First parameter is the relative path from your buildout to the script file.